 Clinical Services.
 Students have access to several clinics at the University.
-The Reading and Study Skills Center helps students to improve reading speed and comprehension.
-The Remedial Speech and Hearing Clinic provides therapy for students who have speech and hearing defects, while the Psychological Clinic of the Department of Psychology, the Student Health Psychiatric Service, and the Counseling Office of the Division of Student Personnel help students with personal problems or with special problems in choosing careers.
+The Reading and Study Skills Clinic helps students to improve reading speed and comprehension.
+The Remedial Speech and Hearing Clinic provides therapy for students who have speech and hearing defects, while the Psychological Clinic and the Counseling Office of the Dean of Students Division help students with personal problems or with special problems in choosing careers.

 Placement Services.
 The University maintains three job placement bureaus which serve students free of charge.
 The Bureau of Educational Placement registers qualified students for teaching and associated positions.
-The Business Placement Office of the School of Business arranges interviews with recruiters from business and industry for students of all schools and divisions and for University alumni.
+The Business Placement of the School of Business arranges interviews with recruiters from business and industry for students of all schools and divisions and for University alumni.
 It also publishes a list of positions open in business and industry.
 The Government Placement Office in Ballantine Hall helps students to find employment with local, state, and federal agencies, including civil and foreign service agencies.